victor-munoz/GettyImagesDemo/README.md

 # GettyImagesDemo
-Source code of the Android app, using Retrofit, Dagger 2 and Picasso
+Android app to play with the gettyimage.com API

 ## App Features

 - Search images on gettyimages.com by phrase
 - Display an endless list of images.
+- Bottom sheet for displaying the image's caption

 ## Code Features

 - Clean app architecture: UI and API separated.
+- Package by feature.
+- Model View presenter pattern.
-- Responsive UI
+- Responsive UI.
 - Use of RecyclerView.
 - Use of Data Binding.
+- Dagger 2 for Dependency injection
 - Retrofit + GSON .
-- Dagger 2 for Dependency injection
 - Picasso for image loading.
-- Espresso for Unit Testing.
+- Espresso for instrumentation test.
 - Cool animations.